-Many of the worlds outstanding self-made billionaires have continued to be involved in their businesses well into their late 70's like Warren Buffet and George Soros, and even their 80's.
+Many of the worlds outstanding self-made billionaires have continued to be involved in their businesses well into their late 70's like Warren Buffet and George Soros, and even their 80's or 90's.

-In terms of our new definition deciding to retire becomes easy … it is the point at which you decide that you have sufficient money to live the rest of your life in the lifestyle that you choose without working again.
+In terms of our new definition deciding to retire becomes easy … it is the point at which you decide that you have sufficient money to live the rest of your life in the lifestyle that you choose without having to earn any money.

 In deciding to retire you will have to carefully consider all the elements of your planned lifestyle and the risks in your latter years before coming to a decision.

-Let's not think of retiring as a meaningless existence in the last quarter of our life in which we exist merely as a consumer of resources … a non value adding oxygen thief … justified on the misguided basis that we think we deserve it.
+Let's not think of retiring as a meaningless existence in the last quarter of our life.
+One in which we exist merely as a consumer of resources … a non value adding oxygen thief … justified on the misguided basis that we think we deserve it.